-The core purpose of this policy is the prohibition of all forms of discrimination1.
+The core purpose of this policy is the prohibition of all forms of discrimination.
 Sometimes, discrimination involves exclusion from or different treatment in activities, such as admission, athletics, or employment.
-At other times, discrimination takes the form of harassment or, in the case of sex-based discrimination, it can encompass sexual harassment, sexual assault, stalking, sexual exploitation, dating violence, or domestic violence.
+At other times, discrimination takes the form of harassment, or in the case of sex-based discrimination, it can encompass sexual harassment, sexual assault, stalking, sexual exploitation, dating violence, or domestic violence.
+Lastly, discrimination can take place related to pregnancy and other pregnancy related conditions.
 When an alleged violation of Keystone College's nondiscrimination policy is reported, the allegations are subject to resolution using Keystone College's "Process A" or "Process B," as determined by the Title IX Coordinator, and as detailed below.

 When a Respondent (an individual accused of a Title IX violation) is a member of the Keystone College community, a formal complaint may be filed and a grievance process may be available to the accused regardless of the status of the Complainant (an individual making an accusation of a Title IX violation), who may or may not be a member of the Keystone College community.
-This community includes, but is not limited to, students, student organizations, faculty, administrators, staff, and third parties such as visitors, volunteers, vendors, contractors, and campers.
+This community includes, but is not limited to, students, student organizations, faculty, administrators, staff, graduate assistants, other student employees, Board of Trustees members, and third parties such as visitors, volunteers, vendors, contractors, and campers.
 The procedures below may be applied to incidents, to patterns of behavior, and/or to the campus climate, all of which may be addressed and investigated in accordance with this policy.